ChiefMedia/mintMeasureColab/README.md

 etc.

 #### FILE AUGMENTATIONS
 Any additions necessary.
-Currently this is only adding the station name.
+Currently this includes adding datetime fields to all files.

+For the individual stations files, station is added by parsing the file name.

+DMA codes are added to both files, both using hard-coded lookup dictionaries in their respective sections.